Wiwi93/UdacityBlockchainDevProject1/README.md

 ## How to test your application functionalities?

+0. Clone the repository, cd into then hit `npm install`
 1. Run your application using the command `node app.js` You should see in your terminal a message indicating that the server is listening in port 8000:
 > Server Listening for port: 8000